rohanv32/InboxZingReact/README.md

   - **News Delivery Preferences**: Select your preferred **news update frequency** (e.g., every 12 hours) and **summary style** (e.g., brief or in-depth) to stay up-to-date in a way that suits your schedule.

 - **🗑️ Account Management**:
-  - **Delete Account**: If you wish to unsubscribe from the service, the app provides an option to delete your account permanently.
+  - **Delete Account**: If you wish to unsubscribe from the service, the app allows you to delete your account permanently.

 - **🌐 Responsive Design**: Built to look great on desktop, tablet, and mobile devices for a seamless experience across any device.